ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 case that the registered domain name is simply a top-level DNS domain plus one component (e.g., "example.com", where "com" is a top-level domain).
-The Organizational Domain is determined by applying the algorithm found in {#organizational-domain}.
+The Organizational Domain is determined by applying the algorithm found in (#organizational-domain).

 Report Receiver:
 :   An operator that receives reports from another